p-adic shtukas and the theory of global and local Shimura varieties

 2) pairs $(\BP, {\rm H})$ consisting of a pro-\'etale $\underline{\CG(\BZ_p)}$-torsor $\BP$ over $X^\diam$ and a $\underline{\CG(\BZ_p)}$-equivariant map of sheaves ${\rm H}: \BP\to \CF^\diam_{G, \mu^{-1}}$ over $\Spd E$. \end{proposition} Here $\CF_{G, \mu^{-1}}$ denotes a partial flag variety and ${\rm HT}$ is the sheaf-theoretic analogue of Scholze's Hodge-Tate period map.
 The latter is also constructed by Hansen \cite{HansenPre}.

 Let us now assume that $X$ is the adic space attached to a smooth scheme $\CX$.
-Then, under some hypotheses, a pro-\'etale $\CG(\BZ_p)$-cover defines a pair as in Proposition \ref{pairs2Intro} above: \begin{proposition}[see Proposition \ref{uniqueHT}] Let $\BP$ be a pro-\'etale $\CG(\BZ_p)$-cover over the smooth $E$-scheme $\CX$ which is deRham and bounded by the minuscule cocharacter $\mu$.
-Then there is a natural $\CG$-shtuka bounded by $\mu$ over $\CX$ which under the correspondence of Proposition \ref{pairs2Intro} arises from the $\underline{\CG(\BZ_p)}$-torsor defined by $\BP$ and the Hodge-Tate period map defined by $\BP$. \end{proposition} The property of being deRham is defined by Scholze in \cite{SchpHodge}.
-It implies that at every classical point $x$ of $\CX$, the fiber $\BP_x$ is a Galois representation of $\Gal(\ov{E(x)}/E(x))$ in $G(\BQ_p)$ of \emph{deRham type} and is associated by Fontaine's functor ${\rm D_{dR}}$ to a filtered $G$-isocrystal with filtration type given by $\mu$.
+Then, under some hypotheses, a pro-\'etale $\CG(\BZ_p)$-cover defines a pair as in Proposition \ref{pairs2Intro} above: \begin{proposition}[see Proposition \ref{uniqueHT}] Let $\BP$ be a pro-\'etale $\CG(\BZ_p)$-cover over the smooth $E$-scheme $\CX$ which is de Rham and bounded by the minuscule cocharacter $\mu$.
+Then there is a natural $\CG$-shtuka bounded by $\mu$ over $\CX$ which under the correspondence of Proposition \ref{pairs2Intro} arises from the $\underline{\CG(\BZ_p)}$-torsor defined by $\BP$ and the Hodge-Tate period map defined by $\BP$. \end{proposition} The property of being de Rham is defined by Scholze in \cite{SchpHodge}.
+It implies that at every classical point $x$ of $\CX$, the fiber $\BP_x$ is a Galois representation of $\Gal(\ov{E(x)}/E(x))$ in $G(\BQ_p)$ of \emph{de Rham type} and is associated by Fontaine's functor ${\rm D_{dR}}$ to a filtered $G$-isocrystal with filtration type given by $\mu$.
 The map ${\rm H}$ maps $x$ to the point in the flag variety given by the corresponding filtration of the $G$-isocrystal.

 Shtukas in characteristic $p$ are crystalline in nature.
 This is more transparent when the topology on the rings is discrete.
 Let $\sX=\Spec(A)$ be a perfect $k$-scheme.
 A \emph{meromorphic Frobenius crystal} over $\sX$ is a vector bundle $\sM$ over $\Spec(W(A))$ equipped with an isomorphism